mlj/proiel-webapp/app/views/pages/maintenance.markdown

 This task is used to list TEI sources that have been registered and are available for import.

-Set +TEI_BASE+ to the directory containing the TEI files.
+Set `TEI_BASE` to the directory containing the TEI files.

 Example: